-To determine if an air conditioner or thermoelectric cooler meets application requirements, simply plot the two maximum temperatures used in the ΔT calculations and read the corresponding cooling capacity on the y-axis of the chart.
+To determine if an air conditioner, air-to-water heat exchanger, or thermoelectric cooler meets application requirements, simply plot the two maximum temperatures used in the ΔT calculations and read the corresponding cooling capacity on the y-axis of the chart.
 If that value exceeds the required cooling capacity, the air conditioner will be adequate for the application.
 If not, select a larger capacity unit.